 In the Gantt chart, ProjectWork makes tasks visible in time, including their dependencies and the critical path.

 Resources are needed to accomplish a task.
 A resource can be a person, but also a piece of equipment or an amount of material.
-After assigning resources to tasks, ProjectWork keeps an overview of how a particular resource is being used.
+After assigning resources to tasks, ProjectWork keeps a Capacity chart on the load of each resource.

 ProjectWork accumulates costs per task, summary task, multiple tasks and resource.

-The standard working hours can be adjusted to reflect actual working hours.
-The schedule will take the working hours in consideration.
+The standard working hours of 8 hours per day and 40 hours per week can be adjusted to reflect actual working times and working days.
+The schedule will take the available working hours into account.

 ProjectWork is fully integrated with Google Drive to create and open ProjectWork files from your own Google Drive.
 All changes are stored in Drive automatically.

 Because project schedules are kept in Google Drive, it is possible to work on multiple schedules at the same time.
 Also sharing schedules with others is possible.

 HTML in Google Drive – in Business